 The Education Intern is responsible for delivering Scott County Historical Society programs to the public, preparing program materials and spaces, and conducting research and evaluation.
 The Education Intern reports to the Curator of Education.

 Intern is responsible for researching, drafting and piloting a World War I cemetery tour program.
 Intern reports to the Curator of Education

-To apply, send a resume, letter of interest and two references by March 31, 2017 to: Kathleen Klehr, Scott County Historical Society, 235 Fuller St. S., Shakopee, MN 55379, or submit by email.
+To apply, send a resume, letter of interest and two references to: Kathleen Klehr, Scott County Historical Society, 235 Fuller St. S., Shakopee, MN 55379, or submit by email.